Cohen-Macaulay graphs with large girth: Introduction

-If $G$ is Cohen-Macaulay, then $G$ is well-covered by \cite[Proposition $6.1.21$]{Vi}.
-Characterize combinatorial Cohen-Macaulay graphs is impossible because the Cohen-Macaulay property of graphs is dependent on the characteristic of the base field (see \cite[Exercise 5.3.31]{Vi}).
-Then, the work on Cohen-Macaulay graphs now has focused on certain class of graphs as: chordal graphs, bipartite graphs and so on (see \cite{HH1}, \cite{HHZ}, \cite{MKY},\cite{W1},\cite{W2}).
-In here, we will give a combinatorial classification all Cohen-Macaulay graphs in some new classes.
+It is a wide open problem to characterize graph-theoretically the class of Cohen-Macaulay graphs.
+However the Cohen-Macaulay property of graphs is characteristics dependent (see \cite[Exercise 5.3.31]{Vi}).
+Therefore the work on Cohen-Macaulay graphs now has focused on certain subclasses of graphs such as: chordal graphs, bipartite graphs and so on (see \cite{HH}, \cite{HHZ}, \cite{MKY},\cite{W1},\cite{W2}).
+Our aim of this paper is to classify Cohen-Macaulay graphs of girth at least $5$.
+Recall that the {\it girth} of a graph $G$, denoted by $\girth (G)$, is the length of any shortest cycle in $G$ or in the case $G$ is a forest we consider the girth to be infinite.